Flux159/uhttp/README.md

 A micro client-side ajax library modelled after angularjs's $http module that doesn't require any dependencies (jquery or otherwise).

-uhttp is under 2kb minified and under 1kb minified and compressed.
+uhttp is under 4kb minified and under 2kb minified and compressed.

 uhttp supports setting headers globally for all requests and setting headers individually for each request.
-It also automatically parses json in responses with the appropriate content type. uhttp is based off of [atomic](https://github.com/toddmotto/atomic) and angularjs's [$http](https://github.com/angular/angular.js/blob/v1.3.x/src/ng/http.js). uhttp was written because atomic didn't support common features (setting headers & sending json POST requests) and [React](https://facebook.github.io/react/index.html) didn't come with a built in ajax library (requiring jQuery instead).
+It also automatically parses json in responses with the appropriate content type. uhttp is based off of [atomic](https://github.com/toddmotto/atomic) and angularjs's [$http](https://github.com/angular/angular.js/blob/v1.3.x/src/ng/http.js). uhttp was written because atomic didn't support common features (setting headers & sending json POST requests) and [React](https://facebook.github.io/react/index.html) didn't come with a built in ajax library (recommending jQuery instead).

 #### uhttp.get(url, [,options])
 Use uhttp.get() to make a GET request.
-You can use either then, catch or success, error callbacks to obtain the response.
+You can use either "then... catch" or "success... error" callbacks to obtain the response.

 ```javascript
 uhttp.get('/api/endpoint').then(function(data, xhr) {